 - The Wayne Carnine Student Improvement Award

 Please take this opportunity to identify and nominate a colleague and/or school that has made a difference.
-Nomination applications are short (1-2 pages) and will be available next year.
+Nomination applications are short (1-2 pages) and available pdf here .

 Placement Testing Your Students in Preparation for Training

 PLEASE READ THE FOLLOWING IF YOU ARE REGISTERING FOR PROGRAM TRAINING: We strongly recommend that you administer DI placement tests to your students before registering for program training.
 For placement tests and instructions, click here.

 Institute on Becoming a DI Trainer